Complete Game Logic with Sabotage: Axiomatization

-From \irref{rule_distribute} it follows that the \(\flctoglmufs\)-translation of any instance of \irref{ax_mu} is provably equivalent to an instance of \irref{ax_gl_fp}.
-Hence the translations of all axioms of the monotone \lmuname are provable in \glmurlname.
-We now proceed to show the claim by induction on the length of the proof.
+From axiom \irref{rule_distribute} it follows that the \(\flctoglmufs\)-translation of any closed instance of \irref{mu_fp} is provably equivalent to an instance of \refglfpaxiom.
+Hence the translations of all closed instances of axioms of the monotone \lmuname are provable in \glmurlname.
+By induction on the length of a proof witnessing \(\provlmum{\fml}\) for a \emph{closed} formula \(\fml\), it is shown that \(\provrlglm{\fml}\).
+Distinguish based on the last step of the proof.